mpatacchiola/blog/_posts/2017-01-29-dissecting-reinforcement-learning-4.markdown

 ![Reinforcement Learning Actor-Critic Go No-Go four condition]({{site.baseurl}}/images/reinforcement_learning_model_free_active_actor_critic_go_nogo_rats.png){:class="img-responsive"}

 Has been observed that rats pre-sensitised with cocaine do not learn this task, probably because cocaine damages the basal ganglia and the signal returned by the critic became awry.
 To test this hypothesis [Takahashi et al. (2008)](http://journal.frontiersin.org/article/10.3389/neuro.01.014.2008/full) sensitised a group of rats 1-3 months before the experiment and then compared it with a non-sensitised control group.
 The results of the experiment showed that the **rat in the control group** could **learn how to obtain the reward** when the positive odour was presented and how to avoid the punishment with a no-go strategy when the negative odour was presented.
 The observation of the basal ganglia showed that the ventral striatum (critic) developed some cue-selectivity neurons, which fired when the odour appeared.
-This neurons developed during the training and they precede the accurate responding in the dorsal striatum (actor).
+This neurons developed during the training and their activity preceded the responding in the dorsal striatum (actor).

 ![Reinforcement Learning Actor-Critic Go No-Go normal rats result]({{site.baseurl}}/images/reinforcement_learning_model_free_active_actor_critic_normal_rats.png){:class="img-responsive"}

-On the other hand the **sensitised rat** did not show any kind of cue-selectivity during the training.
+On the other hand the **cocaine sensitised rat** did not show any kind of cue-selectivity during the training.
 Moreover post-mortem analysis showed that those rats did not developed cue-selective neurons in the ventral striatum (critic).
 These results confirm the hypothesis that the critic learns the value of the cue and it trains the actor regarding the action to execute.

 ![Reinforcement Learning Actor-Critic Go No-Go sensitised rats result]({{site.baseurl}}/images/reinforcement_learning_model_free_active_actor_critic_sensitised_rats.png){:class="img-responsive"}